26 Best Vegetarian Sources of Protein

 Eat This!
 Eat your daily serving before you hit the gym.
 Because they're rich in the amino acid L-arginine, almonds can help you burn more fat and carbs during workouts, according to a study printed in The Journal of the International Society of Sports Nutrition.

 You probably know that almonds are a great go-to snack, but you should mix cashews into the rotation.
 They're a good source of magnesium—which helps your body relieve constipation, boosts the immune system and supports cognitive function—and biotin, which helps keep your hair and nails healthy.

 Protein per 2 oz: 14 grams

 This delicious pasta, made with chickpeas, has double the protein and half the carbs of traditional noodles.
 It also has 8 grams of fiber and 30% of your iron RDA per serving.

 Eat This!
 Cook and eat the same way you'd enjoy "regular" pasta.

 Vegan Protein Powder

 Eating veggies—and supplementing with vegan protein powder shakes—is one of the best ways to burn fat.
 A study in Nutrition Journal found that "plant protein intakes may play a role in preventing obesity."
 We love Vega One All-in-One Nutritional Shake, Vega Sport Performance Protein, and Sunwarrior Warrior Blend.

 Drink This!
-Blend up one of these 23 Best Protein Shake Recipes!
+Blend up one of these healthy protein shakes!